 Adults over 35 lose more teeth to gum diseases (periodontal disease) than from cavities.
 Three out of four adults are affected at some time in their life.
 The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques, performed daily.

 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.

 How to Brush Teeth

-Dr. Dinulescu and Dr. Miller recommend using a soft tooth brush.
+Dr. Dinulescu and Dr. Hossain recommend using a soft tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.